Over the years, guests of Makweti Safari Lodge have had the pleasure of watching one of Welgevonden’s female cheetahs come into motherhood.

-In January 2017, this beautiful mother had a litter of two baby cheetahs, consisting of a 15-month-old male and female.
-It was in this month that these two left their mother and moved onto the reserve on their own.
+This beautiful mother first had a litter consisting of a male and female.
+In January 2017, when the cubs were 15 months old, they left their mother and moved onto the reserve on their own.
 She subsequently went into hiding and for three months was nowhere to be seen.
 However, there was evidence of her whereabouts in areas close to Makweti, mostly within the Fig Tree Plains.
 In March 2017, we stumbled across a fresh impala kill of hers, with fresh tracks leading away into the hills east of the plains and south of the lodge.

 The male and female offspring were now of an age where they could fend for themselves, so we were in preparations with the Reserve Management to have them taken off Welgevonden, and introduced into another reserve.
 We do this to improve the genetic variability of that sub-population and to reduce the effects of inbreeding in our local population.
 But still… their mother was nowhere to be seen.